Disability specific resources

 - Epilepsy Australia

 Epilepsy Australia is the national coalition of Australian epilepsy organisations working together to inform communities on the latest medical breakthroughs, social research, publications, news and policy about epilepsy.
 Epilepsy Australia's vision is for inclusive communities where people with epilepsy can live and participate free of stigma and discrimination.
+Epilepsy Australia provides the following position statement regarding "medical marijuana" in the treatment of epilepsy.

 - Epilepsy Queensland